computerguided/FCM/README.md

 The Functional Components Method (FCM) is a comprehensive approach designed to facilitate the development, management, and interaction of components within a software system.
 At its core, FCM emphasizes modularity, reusability, and efficient communication between distinct functional units, known as components.
 This method leverages a structured framework that includes devices, message queues, state transition tables, and various handlers to streamline the process of creating scalable and maintainable software architectures.
 By adopting FCM, developers can create systems that are easier to debug, test, and extend, ultimately leading to more robust and flexible applications.

+The FCM supports the six best practices of software engineering by emphasizing modularity, clear definitions, visual modeling, and structured communication.
+This is described in the ["Software Engineering using FCM"](./doc/SoftwareEngineering.md) document.

 This repository contains an implementation in C++ (for an implementation in C, refer to https://github.com/computerguided/FCM_C).

+The FCM can be used to specify the software of a device.
+This is described in the ["FCM Specification Guide"](./doc/FcmSpecificationGuide.md).
+In the FCM the concept of functional components is introduced.
+How a functional component is derived from a Functional Component's role and behavior is described in the ["Designing Components"](./doc/DesigningComponents.md) document.

 For an example see the ["Doors Controlling System"](https://github.com/computerguided/FCM-example).

+In the following sections the FCM classes are described.

 ## Functional Component